vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

   we employ should allow third-parties to bring their own resources.
 Things that are local in essence (like `minikube`) should just work.
 There shouldn't be a situation where one can't run tests in `minikube` because cloud parts aren't available.
-We already have a similar constraints at the Vector Test Harness.
+We already have similar constraints at the Vector Test Harness.

 - We need the required efforts to managements the solution to be low, and the price to be relatively small.
 This means that the solution has to be simple.